WJC offers members the opportunity to hold significant lifecycle events at the shul, with the guidance and participation of our clergy.

 WJC offers many options for bar/bat mitzvah including Shabbat morning, Shabbat mincha, Rosh Chodesh, etc.

-Click here to download guidelines for b’nei mitzvah at WJC.
+Click here to visit our page on celebrating a b’nei mitzvah at WJC

 The elements of a Jewish wedding are based both in custom and law.
 Elements of the wedding day may vary depending on the religious outlook of the couple and the rabbi who is performing the ceremony.
 Planning a wedding can be a time of great joy as well as stress.
 The rabbis are available for consultation as well as pre-marital counseling.